Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_zombie_shop_sync                        0       // Whether Zombies should have all weapons that vanilla traitors have in their weapon shop (if they are a Traitor) ttt_quack_shop_sync                         0       // Whether Quacks should have all weapons that vanilla traitors have in their weapon shop ttt_parasite_shop_sync                      0       // Whether Parasites should have all weapons that vanilla traitors have in their weapon shop

+// Detective Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_paladin_shop_sync                       0       // Whether Paladins should have all weapons that vanilla detectives have in their weapon shop

 // ----------------------------------------